NAVIGATE THE HALLWAY COMMUNITY & COACHING

 FOR WOMEN LEADERS

-Join a community of women leaders on April 8th and 9th to begin creating career transitions and give yourself the time, space, and support to cultivate new career and work/life possibilities that matter to you!
+Join a community of women leaders to begin making a conscious change in your life or work... and give yourself the time, space, and support to cultivate new possibilities that matter to you!

 You deserve to move through your work/life transition confidently and successfully with a supportive community.